What is a W-2 Tax Form? Here’s What it Means

 How do I get money back from my taxes?

-The money you get back from the IRS after you file your taxes is called a tax refund.
-To figure out if you should be getting a tax refund, you will need to file a tax return.
-Why?
-Because the info you enter on your tax return tells the IRS whether your employer withheld too much, too little, or just enough income to cover the taxes you owe.
+The info you enter on your tax return tells the IRS whether your employer withheld too much, too little, or just enough income to cover the taxes you owe.
 If too much was withheld, you will receive a refund.

 You will use tax credits and deductions when you’re filing your tax return to lower your tax liability (the amount you owe).
-If you don’t have a tax liability, these credits and deductions can help you get a bigger refund
+If you don’t have a tax liability, these credits and deductions can help you get a bigger refund.

 Is this your first time filing a tax return?
-Learn why filing is important and what you can do to do to get started.
+Learn why filing is important and what you can do to get started.
 If you’re ready to file now, TaxSlayer has your back.
 Get started for free today!